Yuweh/Swift-Mastery/README.md

 10. Go to Meet Ups

-*-- the following our for starters
+*-- the following are for starters

 11. Portfolio Website